zeon-studio/hugoplate/readme.md

 ---

+## 📝 Customization

+We have added a lot of customization options in this template.
+You can customize almost everything you want.
+Let's see what you can customize:

+### 👉 Site Config

+You can change the site configuration from the `hugo.toml` file.
+You can change the site title, baseURL, language, theme, plugins, and more.

+### 👉 Site Params

+You can customize all the parameters from `config/_default/params.toml` file.
+Including `logo`, `favicon`, `search`, `seo metadata` and more.

+### 👉 Colors and Fonts

+You can change the colors and fonts from the `data/theme.json` file.
+You can change the primary color, secondary color, and more.
+Also you can change the font family and font size from here.

+### 👉 Social Links

+You can change the social links from the `data/social.json` file.
+You can add your social links here, and it will automatically show on the site.

+---

 ## 🛠 Advanced Usage

 We have added some custom scripts to make your life easier.
 You can use these scripts to help you with your development.